Cork-Software-Crafters/harness-engineering-kata/README.md

 ### Step 2: Reuse Design Principles and Retry

-Reference *docs/design-principles.md* from AGENTS.md, then restart from scratch and compare whether the resulting code is similar to the improved result from the first iteration.
+Reference *docs/design-principles.md* in AGENTS.md, then restart from scratch and compare whether the resulting code is similar to the improved result from the first iteration.

 ### Step 3: Add a Deterministic Code Quality Gate via Skill
 We will define a Windsurf Cascade Skill to enforce code quality automatically using static analysis.